Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

 * Base HTML - on all pages
     - Navbar - using Materialize's [mobile collapse feature](https://materializecss.com/navbar.html), I created two separate navbars, one for mobile and tablet devices, and one for laptops and larger screens.
-Both versions feature the England cricket logo that acts as a link to the hompage, plus links to all of the Tours and FAQs, a My Account button where logged in users can view their profile and others can register or sign in to an account, as well as a responsive cart icon and number that will responsively reflect the grand total of the items in the shopping cart.
+Both versions feature the England cricket logo that acts as a link to the homepage, plus links to all of the Tours and FAQs, a My Account button where logged in users can view their profile and others can register or sign in to an account, as well as a responsive cart icon and number that will responsively reflect the grand total of the items in the shopping cart.
 The mobile version of the navbar additionally features a sidenav that is triggered by a hamburger icon, that appears on the screen from the right as per below.